 This is clearly reminiscent of the steering dual in Eq.~\eqref{lhsdual}.
 The first constraint normalises the coefficients $\{c_{abxy}\}$ and the second constraint ensures that if $p(a,b|x,y)$ is local then the value of the dual is nonnegative.
 Hence it implies the inequality

 which is satisfied by all local distributions and violated by some nonlocal distributions, in particular the target distribution $p(a,b|x,y)$ whenever it is nonlocal.
-This may be seen as the nonlocality equivalent of an entanglement and steering witness, but inequalities like Eq.~\eqref{BellInequality} are more well known under the name Bell inequalities.
+This can be seen as the nonlocality equivalent of an entanglement and steering witness, but inequalities like Eq.~\eqref{BellInequality} are more well known under the name Bell inequalities.
 The violation of a Bell inequality in quantum theory is the strongest sense of entanglement certification, as it requires no assumptions on the measurements of Alice or Bob.

 The most famous and widely used Bell inequality is the Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{Clauser1969}.
 It applies to the simplest scenario in which nonlocality is possible, namely when Alice and Bob have two inputs each ($x,y\in\{0,1\}$) and two possible outcomes each ($a,b\in\{0,1\}$).
 The CHSH inequality reads\footnote{Note, in contrast to Eq.~\eqref{BellInequality}, that the right-hand side is nonzero and the inequality sign is flipped.
 This is only a matter of convention.
 The notation of Eq.~\eqref{CHSHInequality} can be obtained from Eq.~\eqref{BellInequality} by setting $c_{abxy}=\frac12-(-1)^{a+b+xy}$.}